python-attrs/attrs/docs/examples.rst

    Traceback (most recent call last):
       ...
    ValueError: 'x' has to be smaller than 'y'!

+This example also shows of some syntactic sugar for using the :func:`attr.validators.and_` validator: if you pass a list, all validators have to pass.

 ``attrs`` won't intercept your changes to those attributes but you can always call :func:`attr.validate` on any instance to verify that it's still valid: